 Nothing heals the body blues like a fun night out with your friends; dancing to local pop music trying to drunkenly order your 5th round of shots never forgetting to say ‘thank you’ badly in the local language.

 Have the best food.

-The book ‘Eat Up’ by Ruby Tandoh completely changed mine and my housemates outlook on eating food.
-Ruby talks about food not being good or bad and just food.
+The book ‘Eat Up’ by Ruby Tandoh completely changed mine and my housemates’ outlook on eating food.
+Ruby talks about food not being good or bad, but just food.
 Every food has cultural value and it’s too simplistic to describe pizza as just ‘BAD’.

 ‘The way you feel about food sits hand in hand with the way you feel about yourself, and if you eat happily and wholeheartedly, food will make you strong.’ -Ruby Tandoh,